fusion809/NixOS-configs/README.md

 ![Hyprland on NixOS screenshot as of 29 November 2025](https://fusion809.github.io/images/Hyprland/Hyprland_NixOS_2025-11-29.png)
 **Figure 1: Hyprland NixOS configuration as of 29 November 2025.**

 These are my NixOS 25.05 configuration files for running on my MS-7B90 PC.
+Hyprland is my graphical user interface (GUI).

+# OpenRA package

 To update the deps.json file for OpenRA git package, run: